Quickly exit this site by pressing the Escape key Leave this site

 We actively encourage applications from members of the Armed Forces and Military veterans.

-By successfully completing the recruitment process you will join as a PCSO under the national apprenticeship programme where you will follow a 15 month course working towards a Level 4 Apprenticeship including a Diploma in Community Policing Practice.
-The apprenticeship is a mixture of academic learning and practical ‘on the job’ training that will equip you to meet the demands of modern policing.
+Join us as a PCSO under the national apprenticeship programme and you’ll follow a 15-month course that works towards you gaining your Level 4 Apprenticeship.
+This also includes a diploma in Community Policing Practice.
+The apprenticeship mixes academic learning with practical ‘on the job’ training alongside experiences colleagues – this’ll help you meet the demands of modern policing.
+Training covers digital policing, problem-solving, safeguarding and identifying vulnerability and risk across these phases:

 Phase One